Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Exact solutions from median quantization conditions

 \paragraph{\underline{Remark 2}:} Our analysis in this subsection and Section~\ref{Section: Condition_PT_Breaking} provides an excellent display of the power of the EWKB analysis, particularly with the proper utilization of the median QC via Stokes automorphisms.
 On the other hand, it can also be interpreted as a possibly unreasonable power of the semi-classical analysis.
 After all, we showed that the exact exceptional point is simply given by the fugacities of the semi-classical bounce and bion configurations.
 Moreover, in both exact and semi-classical analysis, we presented that the imaginary contributions arising from the same square-root factor, i.e.~$\sqrt{\Disc_{\mrmPT}}$, which indicates that the PT-symmetry breaking for the ITW potential is due to the competition between the classical actions of bounce and half-bion configurations.
 This means that the higher-order corrections to the trans-series do not alter this picture at all.

 A possible general reason behind this is the cluster expansion in the semi-classical picture, which was analyzed thoroughly in various setups~\cite{Behtash:2018voa,Pazarbasi:2021ifb,Pazarbasi:2021fey} and briefly discussed in the EWKB framework recently~\cite{Misumi:2025ijd}.
-In a non-Hermitian setup, such as that we discuss in this paper, such a cluster expansion has never been investigated.
+In a non-Hermitian setup, such as that we discuss in this paper, the cluster expansion of the semi-classical building block has never been investigated.
 It would be interesting to uncover if it exists or not and pursue its implications for the PT-symmetry breaking.

-\item \textit{\underline{Asymptotic limits}:} Let us now revisit the limiting cases of $\Pi_{B_2}\ll \Pi_{B_1}^2$ and $\Pi_{B_1}^2 \ll \Pi_{B_2}$ in comparison with the analysis in Section~\ref{Section: Trans-seriesDirect}.
+\item \textit{\underline{Asymptotic limits}:} Let us now revisit the limiting cases of $\Pi_{B_2}\ll \Pi_{B_1}^2$ and $\Pi_{B_1}^2 \ll \Pi_{B_2}$ in a comparison with the analysis in Section~\ref{Section: Trans-seriesDirect}.
 Note that since we work on the Stokes rays, we can directly uncover the spectrum that survived after the Borel summation.

 As in Section~\ref{Section: Trans-seriesDirect}, we expanded around the perturbative states.
 Similarly, here we set $J = J_\mrmP + J_\mrmNP$ and assume $J_\mrmNP \ll 1$ due to the exponential suppressions.
 Since $J_\mrmNP$ is the actual small parameter, we need to expand \eqref{ExactNP_PT} in $J_\mrmNP$ rather than $\Pi_{B_{1,2}}$, which depend on the parameter $J$ themselves, as in Section~\ref{Section: Trans-seriesDirect}.
 The Alien derivatives to the median-summed contributions~\eqref{ExactNP_PT} will involve the derivatives of $\Pi_{B_{1,2}}$.
 Therefore, foreseeing such contributions, which we will discuss in Section~\ref{Section: MedianResurgenceStructure_PT}, we define the following expansions: